dhershman1/dusty-standards/JavaScript/objects.md

 }
 ```

-- _Use_ literal syntax for obejct creation
+- _Use_ literal syntax for object creation
 ```js
 // Bad
 const foo = new Object()